 Walter Gordon Douglas-Willan, Major, Durham Light Infantry.
 Walter was the son of John Gordon Douglas-Willan, and the grandson of Colonel Douglas-Willan of Haverfordwest, who had fought with Lord Chelmsford during the Zulu War.
 He was commissioned into the 4th Battalion, Durham Light Infantry, but was then attached to the 22nd Battalion, which was the Pioneer Battalion to the 8th Division.
 The 8th Division was formed during October 1914, by the bringing together of regular army units from various points around the British Empire.
 The Division moved to the Western Front in November 1914, a badly-needed reinforcement to the BEF which had been all but wiped out at Ypres.
 They saw their first major action at the Battle of Neuve Chapelle, and then at the Battle of Aubers.
 They then saw further fighting at the Action of Bois Grenier, before moving to the Somme in 1916, where they fought at the Battle of Albert.
 In March, 1917 they followed the German Retreat to the Hindenburg Line, and later that year moved to Ypres, fighting at the Battle of Pilckem, and the Battle of Langemarck.
 In March, 1918 the Division were on the southern end of the Somme, and here met the German Offensive head on, at the Battle of St Quentin.
 Walter was killed here on 24 March 1918, aged 34.
 He has no known grave, and is commemorated on the Pozières Memorial, France.

 George Frederick Gibbon, Private, G/18198, Queen’s Own Royal West Kent Regiment.
-George was the son of Willie and Martha Gibbon of 2, Horns Lane Haverfordwest.
-He had enlisted on 15 November 1915 into the Royal Fusiliers, with the Regimental Number PS/9328, and served in France from 29 August 1916 until being wounded and returning home just over a month later.
-On 12 September 1917 he returned to France, and was posted to the 7th Battalion, Queens Own Royal West Kent Regiment.
-The Battalion was attached to 53 Brigade, 18th (Eastern) Division, and had been in France since 25 May 1915.
-George joined the battalion at Ypres, where they took part in the Battle of Pilckem, taking part in the capture of Westhoek.
+George was born in 1894, the son of Willie Gibbon and Martha Gibbon (nee Thomas), of 2, Horns Lane Haverfordwest.
+After completing his education at Haverfordwest Grammar School, George found work as a clerk.
+He enlisted on 15 November 1915 into the Royal Fusiliers, with the Regimental Number PS/9328, and served in France from 29 August 1916 until being wounded and returning home just over a month later.
+On 12 September 1917 he returned to France, and was posted to the 7th Battalion, Queens Own Royal West Kent Regiment, which was attached to 53 Brigade, 18th (Eastern) Division.
+George joined the battalion at Ypres, where it took part in the Battle of Pilckem Ridge, taking part in the capture of Westhoek.
 The division then fought at the Battle of Langemarck, and at the First Battle of Passchendaele, followed by the Second Battle of Passchendaele.
-In 1918 the Division were stationed south of the Somme, and were one of the Divisions hit there by the German Spring Offensive, which was launched on 21 March 1918.
-They fought at the Battle of St Quentin, and suffered terrible casualties, and then took part in the Battle of the Avre and the Actions of Villers-Bretonneux.
-George became ill and died in the field hospital at Cagny on 5 May 1918, aged 23.
+In 1918 the Division was stationed south of the Somme and became one of the Divisions hit hard by the German Spring Offensive, which was launched on 21 March 1918.
+The division fought at the Battle of St Quentin, suffering terrible casualties as it withdrew west, and saw further heavy fighting during the Battle of the Avre and the Actions of Villers-Bretonneux.
+George was taken prisoner of war during this tumultuous period, at some time between 21 and 28 March, but became ill whilst in captivity and died in the field hospital at Cagny on 5 May 1918, aged 23.
 He is buried in Grand-Seraucourt British Cemetery, France.

 Archie Griffiths, Private, G/5868, Royal Sussex Regiment.
 Archie was the son of William and Maria Griffiths, of 44, Dew Street, Haverfordwest.
 He enlisted in September 1914 into the 2nd Battalion, Royal Sussex Regiment, which was attached to 2 Brigade, 1st Division.
 The Division had been one of the first to arrive in France, fighting at the Battle of Mons, and taking part in the retreat to the Marne, where the Germans were stopped.
 They then fought at the Aisne, and at Chivy, before being moved north to Ypres.
 Here they fought at the First Battle of Ypres, where they again stopped the German Offensive, before wintering in Flanders.
 The following year saw them in action again at the Battle of Aubers, before moving South to Loos, where they fought during the Battle of Loos, and the action at the Hohenzollern Redoubt.
 Archie was killed in action whilst the Division was near Arras, on 30 June 1916, just prior to their move to the Somme.
 He was just 20 years old, and is commemorated on the Arras Memorial, France.
 His brother Walter James Griffiths also fell.